 The District is an independent special district, which operates under the authority of Division 12 of the California Water Code.
 The District has been providing water service to its customers since 1948.
 The District is governed by a five-member Board of Directors, with each Director elected from one of five geographical areas from within the District's service area.
 The General Manager administers the day-to-day operations of the District in accordance with policies and procedures established by the Board of Directors.
-As of June 30, 2023, the District employed 55 regular employees, plus temporary and seasonal employees as the workload dictates.
-There were 55 full time positions budgeted, 25 office positions and 30 field positions.
+As of June 30, 2024, the District employed 57 regular employees, plus temporary and seasonal employees as needed based on workload.
+There were 58 full time positions budgeted, 26 office positions and 32 field positions.
 The District's Board of Directors generally meets on the first and third Tuesday of each month.
-Meetings are publicly noticed and citizens are encouraged to attend.
+Meetings are publicly noticed and customers are encouraged to attend.